-College e/Facility Visit Procedures Discuss college/facility/military visit with you chool counselor before you visit.
-Check for college/facility/military visit availab Check for college/facility/military visit availability (dates/times) and register or arrange for a visit on the college website or call.
-See your school counselor for assistance i f nece ssary.
-Complete this permission form and obtain si gnatures from a counselor/offic er and parent at least one week in advance.
-Print confirmation of college/facility/military form. visit registration (if available) an gistration (if available) and attach to this Understand you are responsible for any wor k that is missed prior to your visi t.
-Return this form to the THS office a week be Return this form to the THS office a week before your visit so the absence will be excused.
-A maximum of three days per school year n nay be exempted for this purpos e.
-Studer nt Name: Grade: Studer nt Signature: Date Signed: 1 I Studei ic signature.
-Name ( of College/Facility:

-Locatio on of College/Facility: Date of Visitation: / /

-Parent /Guardian Signature: Date Signed: 1 1

-School Counselor Signature: Date Signed: / /
+Colleg e/Facility Visit Procedures Discuss college/facility/military visit v vith your school counselor before you v isit.
+Check for college/facility/military visi t availability (dates/times) and register o r arrar ge for a visit on the college website or call.
+Se ee your school counselor for assistance i f nece ssary.
+Complete this permission form and c btain signatures from a counselor/offic er and parent at least one week in advance • Print confirmation of college/facility/form. military visit registration (if available) an d atta th to this Understand you are responsible for a any work that is missed prior to your visi t.
+Return this form to the THS office a week before your visit so the absence v vill be excused.
+A maximum of three days per school l year may be exempted for this purpos e.
+Studer nt Name: Grade: Studer nt Signature: Date Signed: / / Name of College/Facility: Location on of College/Facility: Date of Visitation: / / Parent /Guardian Signature: Date Signed: 1 1 Parent /Guardian Signature: Date Signed: / /